WHO ARE WE?

 The benefits of membership in the Order are that it offers members outward ways to be of true Christly service, as mirrored in the Beatitudes and in the basic Christian message of love.
 We are all called to serve, protect, and defend those who are the least among us.

 As a member of the Order, you can make a positive impact on the life of an Orthodox Christian near and far.
 Membership enables you to be an active participant in our ever-growing, charitable outreach in support of those of our faith both locally and overseas in need.

 The Orthodox faith is worth defending!
 As a member you are called to defend the faith of the Holy Apostles and the truth of Christ.
 Your voice is not singular but joined together with many others, as we never act alone but as one body.
 Joining the Order puts you into contact with a loyal band of Orthodox brothers and sisters who share the same call of service and walk together on our journey towards guarding that which is true and just.

 Members lead with love, members lead with kindness, members lead with charity, members lead with faith in their hearts.
 As a member you:

 Lead an exemplary Christian life by faithfully providing service to the Orthodox Church and those of her in need and want;

 Deepen your understanding of Christian humility as you grow spirituality rich in the works you provide, not for your own self-interest, but for those who are in need of help, love and kindness;

-Advocate and stand for the spiritual freedom of those of our faith who are persecuted in the Middle East and around the world;
+Advocate and stand for the spiritual freedom of those of our faith who are persecuted in the Holy Land and Greater Middle East;

 Stand to protect, defend, and financially aid the Orthodox sick, poor, and dying;